samtragesser/Advanced-Econometrics-II/Projects/README.md

 The purpose of these assignments were to implement econometric analysis from start to finish.

-Data and functions can be found in the data folder (https://github.com/samtragesser/Advanced-Econometrics-II/tree/main/data).
+Data and functions can be found [here](https://github.com/samtragesser/Advanced-Econometrics-II/tree/main/data).